b0tchsec/Make-Wire-Great-Again/README.md

 ## Getting Started

+### Install precompiled APK
+Copy or download the [latest apk](https://github.com/b0tchsec/Make-Wire-Great-Again/releases/download/0.1/MakeWireGreatAgain-XposedMod-v0.1.apk) to your Android phone.

+Use your preferred Android filebrowser to navigate to the APK and install.

+### Compile from source

 There are multiple ways to import the project into Android Studio, but this seems to be the easiest.

 - Clone this repo to the folder of your choice.